AppImage/docs.appimage.org/source/introduction/upstream.rst

 If upstream packaging is not possible
 -------------------------------------

 In some cases, the original application author or application team may not be interested in providing an official AppImage.
-In this case you have the following options: For open source projects, you can often make and send a pull request, and for closed source applications you can create a yml recipe that can be used to convert the existing Linux binaries into an AppImage using :ref:`pkg2appimage <ref-pkg2appimage>`.
+In this case you have the following options: for open source projects, you can often make and send a pull request, and for closed source applications you can create a yml recipe that can be used to convert the existing Linux binaries into an AppImage using :ref:`pkg2appimage <ref-pkg2appimage>`.

 Open source projects